GRomeroNaranjo/DeepFlow/README.md

 # DeepFlow
 DeepFlow is an easy to use Deep Learning library optimized to simplicity.
 Information: (DeepFlow is still under construction and is yet not available for the public through pypi.
-Currently implementing Convolutional Neural Networks, Recurrent Neural Networks, Deep Dreaming, and Pretrained Language Models),
+Currently implementing Convolutional Neural Networks, Recurrent Neural Networks, Deep Dreaming, Pretrained Language Models and LSTM Neural Networks),

 On Mnist the DeepFlow feed forward neural network is reaching approximately:
 - 0.92 after 1 epoch.